dimagi/xform-spec/_sections/20-instance.md

 ### Secondary Instances - External

-The previous section discussed secondary instances with static read-only data that is present in the XForm itself.
+The previous section discussed secondary instances with static read-only data that is present in the XForm document itself.
 Another type of secondary instances presents read-only data from an _external_ source.
 The external source can be static or dynamic and is specified using the additional `src` attribute with a URI value on an empty `<instance>` node.
 Querying an external instance is done in exactly the same way as for an [internal secondary instance](#secondary-instances---internal).

 [enketo](# "In theory working in Enketo Express when it knows where to find the resources (in /formList).")